 (2) All courts, judges and persons acting judicially shall take judicial notice of the seal of the Minister affixed to any document and shall presume that it was duly affixed.

-[Section 11 inserted by No. 24 of 1995 s.
+[Section 11 inserted: No. 24 of 1995 s.
 12.]

 11A.
 Administration